tendermint/tendermint/docs/architecture/adr-053-state-sync-prototype.md

 * Should we have a simpler scheme for discovering snapshots?
 E.g. announce supported formats, and have peer supply latest available snapshot.

-    > Downsides: app has to announce supported formats, can't use `metadata` for arbitrary app negotiation of snapshots, having a single snapshot per peer may make fewer peers available for chosen snapshot.
+    Downsides: app has to announce supported formats, having a single snapshot per peer may make fewer peers available for chosen snapshot.

-* Should `ListSnapshots` be a streaming API instead of a request/response API?

-* Should we store snapshot and chunk metadata in a database?
-Can we use the database for chunks?

-* How large chunks can we send without getting memory issues?
-Can we stream the chunk contents?

-* Should we call these snapshots?
-IAVL already has a different concept called snapshots.

-* Should a snapshot at height H be taken before or after the block at H is processed?
-E.g. RPC `/commit` returns app_hash after _previous_ height, i.e. _before_  current height.

-* Do we need to support all versions of blockchain reactor (i.e. fast sync)?

 ## Resolved Questions